jimmy-zhening-luo/jimmy/README.md

 <details><summary>Step 2: Build and run the web app.</summary>

-You can now run this web app's `dev` script, which builds a local (unoptimized) static web app bundle and serves it from your local host machine.
+You can now run this web app's `dev` script, which uses Vite to build a local (unoptimized) static web app bundle and serve the built bundle from your local host machine.
 It also continuously rebuilds when any code changes are detected, so you can see your changes in real-time.

     npm run dev